-Each application for a residence permit is processed in a case-by-case basis.
+Every residence permit application will be processed on a case-by-case basis.

-The TE Office's partial decision is based on overall consideration, which includes the availability of labour, the terms of employment relationship and the assessment of the employer’s and employee's qualifications.
-The employee's income through gainful employment must also be determined.
+TE Office's partial decision is based on overall assessment, which includes the availability of labour, the terms of the employment relationship and assessment of employer’s and employee's qualifications.
+Employee's income through gainful employment must also be secured.

-The TE Office ensures that the terms and conditions of the employment relationship comply with Finnish labour law.
-The TE Office will determine this on the basis of what the employee has notified of the central terms and conditions of the employment relationship on the TEM054 form submitted as an appendix to the application for a permit.
+TE Office shall ensure that the terms and conditions of the employment relationship comply with Finnish labour law.
+This is assessed by the TE Office on the basis of the employer's notification of the terms of the employment relationship, which the employer has attached to the application via the the TEM054 form.

 The TE Office assesses whether the employer has the capacity to fulfil their employer obligations.
-In order to clarify these issues, the TE Office may request additional clarifications from the employer, such as a tax liability certificate, certificates of statutory insurance premiums, pay calculations, information on the employer's working sites in Finland and an auditor's or accountant’s report on the company's capacity to pay wages.
+In order to clarify these issues, the TE Office may request additional information from the employer, such as a tax liability certificate, certificates of statutory insurance premiums, salary certificates, information on the employer's work sites in Finland and an auditor's or accountant’s report on the company's capacity to pay wages.

-When assessing an employee's capacity, the TE Office ensures that the employee has the training and permits that may be required for the work (e.g. establishing specific qualifications and approved health status).
+When assessing the employee's qualifications, TE Office must ensure that the employee has the training and permits which might be required for the work (e.g. specific qualifications and approvable health conditions).

-The processing of applications can only be rushed for justified reasons.
-An urgent request must be made in writing (by e-mail or letter).
-Taking one application past the queue will delay the processing of other applications and is not fair to other applicants.
-Therefore, a rush request rarely speeds up processing.
-A large number of urgent requests may slow down the processing of applications, as each rush request is read and processed.
+Applications can only be expedited for well-founded reasons.
+An expedition request should be made in writing (e-mail or letter).
+If one application jumps the queue, it delays the processing of other applications and is not fair to other applicants.
+Therefore, an expedition request rarely speeds up the process.
+A large number of expedition requests may slow down the processing of applications, as each expedition request will be read and processed.

-The employer may request free advance information on the requirements for issuing a residence permit for an employed person.
-Preliminary information is applied for on the TEM054 form, where the section "Application for preliminary information" is selected.
-The TE Office must provide prior information without delay.
-At the request of the employer, the TE Office shall, when applying for a residence permit for an employed person (TTOL), TE Office must comply with the advance ruling for the time period stated in the advance ruling.
+The employer may request free advance ruling on the qualifications for granting a residence permit for an employed person (TTOL).
+An advance ruling can be requested via TEM054 form, on where the section "Application for advance ruling" should be selected.
+TE Office must provide the advance ruling without delay.
+When applying for a residence permit for an employed person (TTOL), TE Office must comply with the advance ruling for the time period stated in the advance ruling.